Welcome to a list of our current members as well as a bit about our conductor, Chris Kim.

 Sven Slattum (Bassoon) is a veteran of Oxy Music.
 He has premiered new works in Oxy Chamber Music, plays in the Caltech-Occidental Wind Orchestra, and of course, performs with the Occidental Symphony Orchestra.
 One of his fondest moments as an orchestra member is his performance of Weber's Bassoon Concerto in the Spring of 2020, where his friends tried to hand him a pineapple on stage.
 However, his favorite aspect of the Orchestra is its close-knit community, where he credits making his first friends at Oxy.
 After rehearsals, he and other orchestra members would go to the Tiger Cooler to wind down, eat, and socialize.
 Although his main instrument is the bassoon, Sven has played the baritone, tuba, and drum line in marching band, and also trumpet and trombone in jazz band.
 He likes the bassoon the most, since it has such a wide range, complex fingerings, and its ability to blend well within the orchestral texture.
 Sven is a Computer Science major interested in Game Design, as well as a Math minor.
 In his free time, he likes to play video games (Overwatch, Super Smash Bros) and practice his bassoon. - Sherwin Zhang '22

-Because of the multitude of recital and music event cancellations due to the COVID-19 pandemic, we wanted to recognize our seniors here.
+Because of the multitude of recital and music event cancellations due to the COVID-19 pandemic, we wanted to recognize the senior class of 2020 here.
 We thank you for everything you have done for the orchestra and at Oxy!

 Michael Kwan (Concertmaster) has been one of the most familiar faces in the Oxy Symphony Orchestra, serving as first violin concertmaster for several 2019-20 concerts.
 The favorite piece he's played at Oxy was, like for many others, the thrilling Danzón No. 2 by Arturo Márquez.
 Michael isn't much of a Green Bean person, but his favorite Cooler snack after a Tuesday evening rehearsal is a cold can of Yerba Mate tea.
 The third floor of the Academic Commons, or library, is his favorite place to study on campus, with its independent study desks and general quiet that help people buckle down on their work.
 An extremely talented virtuoso violinist, Michael is always working on ways to unify the violin section through shared techniques or bowings, especially during complicated pieces.
 Michael also provides constant, reliable guidance when leading the section.
 Thank you for all you do, and we can't wait for what's next for you!! - Angelina Lee '22